LuizSantos1/magento-content-security-policy/README.md

 5. View and allow urls in report-uri.com wizard and then generate a policy
 ![alt text](screenshots/using-wizard.png "Using the Wizard in report-uri.com")

-6. Add the generated policy to the modules config together with a ReportOnly repot-uri
+6. Add the generated policy to the modules config together with a ReportOnly report-uri

 7. Repeat steps 5-6 until happy the policy is not reporting violations that are false positives